 As of today, FoRP has a Membership of over 500, made up of a diverse mix of people.
 Anyone and everyone is welcome and you do not have to live in Roundhay, or even Leeds.
 All that is needed is a love of Roundhay Park together with a small subscription fee to help support our efforts.

 Join On-Line Single, Joint and Family memberships are available through our shopping cart at only £10, £15 and £20 per annum.

 All of our income is spent in helping maintain the park for everyone to enjoy.
 Click Here For Membership Details

 Proposed Go Ape installation in Roundhay Park – Latest.

 Our online petition, which gathered over 3,000 signatures, is now closed.
 Many thanks to everyone who supported us by signing.
 We shall of course, continue to keep everyone informed of any decisions made.
 Thanks again.

 Our beautiful 2017 calendar is now available at just £8.50

 The sale of calendars is a vital source of income for us and enables us to continue with our work keeping the park looking beautiful for everyone to enjoy.

-or you can buy from the following retailers, while stocks last.
+Also Available at the following outlets while stocks last.